 |Wednesday 11h May 2022||Maths paper 1 and Maths paper 2|

 Please note that throughout the year we have to collect evidence to inform our teacher assessments for writing, maths, reading and science.

 This half term, after-school booster sessions will take place on Monday, Tuesdays and Thursdays from 3:15pm to 4.00pm and mornings 8.30-9.00.

 All of the adults are boostering the children on SPAG, Reading and Mathematics.

 'Flexi-boosters' also take place on a daily basis during school time in afternoons to assist the children in their learning.
-Children are also boostered in assembly times and some children are invited for booster in a morning from 8:30am.

 We must stress the importance of completing ALL the homework we ask your child to complete.